Adult Sunday School

 Sunday morning Christian education doesn't stop when your graduate from high school.
 It's a life-long process.
 Here are a few of the options you may enjoy as an adult during the Sunday School hour.

-• Lectionary Study
+• Narrative Lectionary Study

 Contact Bruce Fisher